 Educational expenses meeting the above “job-related” rules is excludable from an employee’s income as a working condition fringe benefit.

 In addition to education assistance, some employers offer student loan repayment assistance as a recruitment and retention tool.
-Recent COVID-19 relief laws may provide your employees with tax-free benefits.
 Contact us to learn more about setting up education assistance to improve employees’ skills at work or student loan repayment plans at your business.